 Join Randy's Alzstars!

 In June 2011, our beloved father, Randy Bodenhamer, was diagnosed with early-onset Alzheimer's at the age of 56.
-He passed away in the fall of 2014.
+He passed away September 29, 2014.
 He was only 59 years old.
 Our family heard all too often the question, "so, does he just forget things?"
-To be totally honest, many people often think this is what all Alzheimer's is... "just an old-timer's disease", right?
+To be totally honest, many people often think this is what all Alzheimer's is... "just an old-timer's disease," right?
 Boy, were we ever wrong to think that.
 Yes, the disease affected his memory, but most of all it took away his dignity and his pride.

 The helplessness of watching a loved one go through this horrific disease is what drives our family to educate and empower those who also may find themselves on this difficult journey.
 We know what it's like to feel alone in the fight with early onset, the hope we have in our future for a cure and faith that soon we will live in a world without Alzheimer's drives us to keep raising support.